 How to save money on accommodation in Canada

 Besides staying at free campsites, there is another way we saved on accommodation.
 We did a house-sit in Nelson and Calgary via Trustedhousesitters.
 Please know that Trusted Housesitters is not intended as a way to find free accommodation, there is Couchsurfing for that.
 Trusted Housesitters is a platform for:

 • People with pets who want to go on a (short) holiday and are looking for someone to take care of their pet (and house).

 • People who love pets and are looking to stay in an area for a longer period of time while take care of someones pets and house.

 We loved spending a couple of days in one place and experience (a little) what it would be like to live in Canada (the verdict: pretty awesome!).
 Plus I could finally give in to my dream of having a house full of cats and dogs by pretending the animals I cared for where my own…

 How to save money on fuel in Canada

 To find cheap fuel we used the Gasbuddy app.
 This app (and website) shows the prices of petrol stations near you.
 There can be quite a big difference between them so it’s worth to look around for the cheapest option!

 Like I mentioned above, there is also a large difference in fuel prices between states and between the countryside and big cities.
 For example, Alberta has its own oil fields and fuel tends to be a lot cheaper there compared to other states.
 On the other hand, fuel is usually much more expensive in bigger cities (like Vancouver, especially at the gas stations downtown).

-That’s all our Canada expenses!
+That’s all our Canada expenses, now you know how much does a trip to Canada costs.
 I hope this post has shown it’s possible to travel Canada on a budget and has inspired you to visit this beautiful country!
 Feel free to ask any questions you may have and enjoy planning your trip!